electricimp/LIS3DH/README.md

 });
 ```

-### setRange(*range*)
+### setRange(*rangeA*)

-The *setRange()* method sets the measurement range of the sensor in Gs.
+The *setRange(rangeA)* method sets the measurement range of the sensor in Gs.
 Supported ranges are (&plusmn;) 2, 4, 8 and 16G.
 The data rate will be rounded up to the closest supported range and the actual range will be returned.

 The default measurement range is &plusmn;2G.